partic2/PxpRpc/README.md

 ### Introduce

-PxpRpc(pursuer cross platform remote procedure call) is a very tiny rpc library aim to call and interchange data cross platform and language with high performance and little load.
+PxpRpc(PARTIC cross platform remote procedure call) is a very tiny rpc library aim to call and interchange data cross platform and language with high performance and little load.

 ### Platform